-The ways of God teach us that in every example we have, “These all died in faith, not having received the promises…” The Christian’s experience will be the same.
+The ways of God teach us that in every Old Testament example given for our instruction in this chapter, “These all died in faith, not having received the promises…” The Christian’s experience will be the same.
 During this present dispensation the believer will not receive the promises and hopes.
 If the Lord tarries, we will all die in faith.
-But as they did, while we wait, we learn to see the promises and hopes by the eye of faith, even though they are still far off.
+But as they did, while we wait, we learn to see the promises and hopes by the eye of faith, even though they are still far off (although, we must admit, the promises are closer for us than they were for them).
 Doing this, we learn to walk as strangers and pilgrims during the present dispensation, as our examples of faith did in previous dispensations.
 Those who walk by faith in God and confess such things, declare plainly that they seek a homeland…a heavenly country (Heb.
 11:13-16).
 This also is the believer’s hope, the church’s hope, and is very similar to that of Old Testament saints except for this one distinction – in His counsels God has provided something better for us (Heb.
 11:39).

 The ways of God teach us that in ourselves we are nothing, and therefore, the absolute necessity we have of realizing our complete dependence on God.
 Dependence is a difficult lesson to learn; human nature loves its independence and self-sufficiency.
 The Christian will have a miserable walk in the wilderness of this world if he does not learn to depend on God for everything.
 Jesus said, “…without Me you can do nothing.”
 (John 15:1-7) Dependence on God’s grace alone was the lesson Paul had to learn, a thorn in the flesh given to him to keep him humble (II Cor.
 12:1-10).
 It was realizing that in himself he is weak and nothing, so that God’s strength through grace would work perfectly in him – “Therefore most gladly I will rather boast in my infirmities, that the power of Christ may rest upon me.
 Therefore I take pleasure in infirmities, in reproaches, in needs, in persecutions, in distresses, for Christ’s sake.
 For when I am weak, then I am strong.”